Skip to content

 The region around Huancayo is closely linked to the Wanka or Huanca people.
 These population groups shaped the Mantaro Valley long before the Spanish colonial period.

-During the republican era, Huancayo developed into a trading center in the central highlands.
+In the republican era, Huancayo developed into a trading center in the central highlands.
 The city benefited from its location between agricultural areas, trade routes, and markets.

 Wanka Culture and Regional Identity